-If you’re a true world traveler at heart, then the Komoot app may be one of the best hiking apps for you.
+If you’re a true world traveler at heart, then the Komoot app may be one of your best hiking apps.
 One of the app’s biggest strengths is that, unlike many hiking apps that focus mainly on the USA, Komoot features thousands of destinations from an impressive number of countries all over the world.

-Want to check out the best hiking trails in South Africa or go mountain biking in New Zealand?
-Komoot’s got you covered with thousands of curated adventures that can be tailored to your particular style of adventure.
+Want to check out hiking trails in South Africa or go mountain biking in New Zealand?
+Komoot’s got you covered with thousands of curated adventures that can be tailored to your particular adventure style.

 Whether you’re looking for the perfect long-distance cycling route, a romantic couple’s hike, or some of the world’s most beautiful gorges and ravines, you’ll find ready-built routes customized to suit your needs.
 You can even use filters like duration, difficulty, and whether the spot in question can be reached via public transportation.

-Komoot even teamed up with scientists from Berlin’s Beuth University to develop some of the best topographic maps out there.
-You’ll get surface breakdowns of every inch of your route, along with elevation analysis to ensure no surprises.
+Komoot even teamed up with Berlin’s Beuth University scientists to develop some of the best topographic maps.
+You’ll get surface breakdowns of every inch of your route and elevation analysis to ensure no surprises.

-Komoot’s large collection of mountain biking maps also makes it a favorite of cyclists, along with its handy voice navigation tool.
-Simply integrate it with your Apple Watch, phone, e-bike display, or one of a number of other devices to get a hand’s free head’s up of every upcoming turn.
+Komoot’s large collection of mountain biking maps makes it a favorite of cyclists, along with its handy voice navigation tool.
+Integrate it with your Apple Watch, phone, e-bike display, or one of a number of other devices to get a hand’s free head’s up of every upcoming turn.

-While a free version is available, we’ve also gotta give Komoot props on their clever upgrade options.
+While a free version is available, we must also give Komoot props on their clever upgrade options.
 If you want access to all the features Komoot has to offer, you can jump straight to a Komoot Premium subscription.

-But if you’re looking for something specific, you’ll also enjoy a choice of several one-time payment options.
-Choose from access to a single region, a region bundle, or the world pack which unlocks navigation to every region in the world.
+But if you’re looking for something specific, you’ll enjoy several one-time payment options.
+Choose from access to a single region, a region bundle, or the world pack, which unlocks navigation to every region.

 Komoot Hiking App Pros: